williamouyang/okta.github.io/_source/_standards/OAuth/index.md

 | uid     | A unique identifier for the user.
 It will not be included in the Access Token if there is no user bound to it.  | String    | 	"00uk1u7AsAk6dZL3z0g3"     |
 | scp     | Array of scopes that are granted to this Access Token.   | Array    | [ "openid", "custom" ]     |

-### Custom scopes and claims
+### Custom Scopes and Claims

-The admin can configure custom scopes and claims for the Authorization Server.
+The admin can configure custom scopes and claims, and a groups claim, for the Custom Authorization Server.
+The admin can also configure a groups claim for the Okta Authorization Server.

 #### Custom scopes

 If the request that generates the access token contains any custom scopes, those scopes will be part of the *scp* claim together with the scopes provided from the [OIDC specification](http://openid.net/specs/openid-connect-core-1_0.html).
-The form of these custom scopes must conform to the [OAuth2 specification](https://tools.ietf.org/html/rfc6749#section-3.3).
+The form of these custom scopes must conform to the [OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749#section-3.3).

 >*Note:* Scope names can contain the characters < (less than) or > (greater than), but not both characters.

 #### Custom claims

 Custom claims are associated with scopes.
-If one of the associated scopes is granted to the Access Token, the custom claim is added into it.
+In general, if one of the associated scopes is granted to a token, the custom claim is added into it.
+However, the specifics depend on which claims are requested, whether the request is to the Okta Authorization Server or a Custom Authorization Server, and some configuration choices.

+##### Quick reference: which token has which claims?

+Okta defines two types of reserved (non-custom) claims, [base](/standards/OIDC/index.html#base-claims-always-present) and [scope-dependent claims](/standards/OIDC/index.html#scope-dependent-claims-not-always-returned).
+Base claims are always returned, and scope-dependent claims are returned depending on the scope requested.
+Custom claims are configured in the Custom Authorization Server, and returned depending on whether it matches a scope in the request, and also depending on the token type, authorization server type, and the token and claim configuration set in the authorization server:

+* Base claims are always returned in ID tokens and Access Tokens for both authorization server types (Okta Authorization Server or Custom Authorization Server).
+* Scope-dependent claims are returned in tokens depending on the response type for either authorization server type.
+See [the second table in the Scope-Dependent Claims topic](/standards/OIDC/index.html#scope-dependent-claims-not-always-returned) for details.
+* Custom claims require configuration in the Custom Authorization Server.
+You can specify that claims are to be returned in each token (ID or access) always, or only when requested.
+Assuming a claim matches a requested scope, it is returned to the ID token if there is no access token requested.

+The full set of claims for requested scopes is available via the `/oauth2/v1/userinfo` endpoint.
+Call this endpoint using the access token.

+##### Custom claim values

 The value of a custom claim can be either an [expression](/reference/okta_expression_language/) or a group filter.
-The expression is evaluated at runtime, and if the evaluated result is null, that custom claim isn't added into the Access Token.
+The expression is evaluated at runtime, and if the evaluated result is null, that custom claim isn't added into the ID token or access token.
 The datatype of a claim is Array if its value is a group filter, or the same datatype as the evaluated result if its value is an expression.

 >*Note:* For the custom claim with group filter, its value has a limit of 100.
 If more than 100 groups match the filter, then the request fails.
 Expect that this limit may change in the future.